 The takeaway here is that if you believe there might be spooks in your home or any other kind of problem, it's important to disclose this before trying to sell the property.
 Failing to do so could land both you and the buyers in hot water down the line with a potential legal battle.
 This goes double for issues like mold or lead paint as unscrupulous sellers who don't reveal these details face much harsher penalties should things get dicey later on.
 While ghosts are harder to detect than those pesky substances, they can still cause serious problems without proper disclosure - something most homeowners wouldn't want anyway!

 Would you buy a haunted house?

+Did you know that more than one-third of Americans actually believe in ghosts?
 Some haunted houses are sought after and can actually sell for a premium because of it.
 Many buyers will shy away from a house that had a murder or other grisly crime committed in it.
 I've had buyers ask me if someone died in the house, and since I wouldn't normally know that, I have to explain that even if someone did, the agent or seller is not required to let us know.

 John Wayne Gacy's house was demolished, but another house was built on the lot with a different address.
 Not sure how I'd feel about a new house built on the site of a serial killer's house where he actually buried bodies in his crawlspace.